 It explains the construction of large open windows that allow lots of natural light.
 When paired with the monochromatic colors, the natural light reflects a warmer, welcoming mood throughout the space.
 You may also incorporate custom lighting that doubles up as an artistic feature.

-Where Can I Find Contemporary Architects in Sydney?
+Where Can I Find Contemporary Architects in Melbourne?

 Throughout this article we’ve outlined a few of the key drivers behind minimalist architecture and it’s appeal to the housing market.
-If you’re looking for an affordable modern apartment architecture design group based in Sydney, Peter Janks Architects is worth your consideration.
-Check out their portfolio for more.
-With that being said, the main takeaway from this article is that this kind of architecture focuses on using simple and functional details while drawing attention to the shape, texture, and color of the spaces we inhabit.
+To check out a contemporary architect in Melbourne, visit Co-Lab Architecture.
+The main takeaway from this article however, is that this kind of architecture focuses on using simple and functional details while drawing attention to the shape, texture, and color of the spaces we inhabit.